alisonailea/grunt-ractive-parse/README.md

 A string value path that is used to identify folder names to skip when creating the ExtJS class name.

+#### options.clsConfig
+Type: `Object`
+Default value: ''

+An object to allow you to set custom properties on your final compiled templates file.

 ### Usage Examples

 #### Default Options